-On their way to the thumb, the APL and EPB tendons travel side by side along the inside edge of the wrist.
-They pass through a tunnel near the end of the radius bone of the forearm.
+The APL and EPB tendons travel side by side through a tunnel near the end of the radius bone of the forearm.
 The tunnel helps hold the tendons in place, like the guide on a fishing pole.

-This tunnel is lined with a slippery coating called tenosynovium.
-The tenosynovium allows the two tendons to glide easily back and forth as they move the thumb.
+This tunnel lining is a slippery coating called tenosynovium.
+The tenosynovium allows the two tendons to glide smoothly back and forth as they move the thumb.
 Inflammation of the tenosynovium and tendon is called tenosynovitis.

-In de Quervain's tenosynovitis, non-inflammatory thickening of the tendons inflammation constricts the movement of the tendons within the tunnel causing irritation.
+In de Quervain’s tenosynovitis, non-inflammatory thickening of the tendons inflammation constricts the movement of the tendons within the tunnel irritating.